Monthly newsletter: Read the latest issue

 Each year, Ingram’s recognizes individuals within the Kansas City area as exemplary health-care providers, administrators and volunteers who stand out among their colleagues and peers for their commitment to quality patient care.

 Dr. Rushing, professor of biochemistry and dean of KCUMB’s College of Biosciences, was named a recipient of the Lifetime Achievement Award.

 Serving on KCUMB’s faculty for more than four decades, Dr. Rushing has dedicated his life to the training of osteopathic physicians.
-During that time, more than 5,000 KCUMB graduates have studied biochemistry under his tutelage.
+During that time, more than 5,000 KCU graduates have studied biochemistry under his tutelage.

 A graduate of Knox College in Galesburg, Ill., with a bachelor of science in chemistry, Dr. Rushing earned a doctoral degree in biochemistry from the University of Missouri-Columbia.
 He completed a fellowship in biochemical genetics at the University of North Carolina-Chapel Hill.